A Major U.S. Climate Report Is on Track to Come Out This November

 The special report aims to supply the current consensus of climate scientists on every major topic in the discipline, from melting Arctic ice sheets to intensified tropical cyclones.
 It also offers unusually detailed sea-level rise predictions for every region of the United States.

 The special report is the product of years of work by more than two dozen authors, who are drawn from NASA, NOAA, the Naval Postgraduate School, the U.S. Army Corps of Engineers, Columbia University, Texas Tech University, and other institutions.
-The National Academy of Sciences also created a new editorial review board explicitly for the purpose of reviewing this report.
+The National Academy of Sciences also created a new editorial-review board explicitly for the purpose of reviewing this report.

 This summer, some environmental groups said they feared that the Trump administration might seek to delay or alter the report in the final approval process, either by explicitly delaying its release or waylaying its completion by raising extraneous questions.